Faris Al-Rawi: Early life

-Al-Rawi was educated at Presentation College, San Fernando, the University of the West Indies and completed a master's degree in Law at King's College London.
+Al-Rawi was educated at Presentation College, San Fernando, the University of the West Indies and completed a master's degree in law at King's College London.

 Al-Rawi claims descent from the Islamic Prophet Muhammad through his Iraqi father, but he is noted for his relaxed religious views and mixed religious background.
-He has described himself as "the son of an Iraqi Muslim man and a Trinidadian Presbyterian woman and a Hindu [maternal] grandfather".
-He is married to Mona Nahous who is a Catholic of Arab descent.
-He has also said he has fasted for Divali, Ramadan, and Lent and calls himself a "child of God" when asked what his religion was.
-He has said he has never eaten pork and that alcohol is not for him.
+He has described himself as "the son of an Iraqi Muslim man, a Trinidadian Presbyterian woman and a Hindu [maternal] grandfather".
+He is married to Mona Nahous, a Catholic of Arab descent.
+He has also said he has fasted for Diwali, Ramadan, and Lent, calls himself a "child of God" when asked what his religion was, and stated that he refrained from eating pork and drinking alcohol.

 Political career

 Al-Rawi entered politics in 1995 as a legal advisor to the Tunapuna – Piarco Regional Corporation.
 He served as an Alderman in the Port of Spain City Corporation between 2003 and 2006 and was appointed an Opposition Senator in 2010.
 Al-Rawi contested San Fernando West constituency in the 2015 General Election, beating Raziah Ahmed of the United National Congress.
 Newly elected Prime Minister Keith Rowley appointed Al-Rawi as Attorney-General and he served from 2015 to 2022.

+In the 2025 Trinidad and Tobago general election, he was unseated by Michael Dowlath from the United National Congress (UNC).